Cholesterol has many benefits and it’s definitely NOT your “enemy”. In fact, “low” cholesterol is just as bad as “high” cholesterol levels.

 I’ve been saying this for over 2 decades – Milk is for babies and cow milk is for baby cows!

-All of these factors, plus the saturated fat inside milk, increases your cholesterol and stresses your liver.
+All of these factors, plus the saturated fat inside milk, increases your cholesterol and stress your liver.

 2) Fast Foods